foclair/eclair/README.md

 #### DB Settings
 Here you choose which database to edit.
 Every time the plugin is started, a database has to be chosen or created.
-When creating a new database, it is now **obligatory** to give a name ending in ".gpkg" (this will likely change in next update).
 If you receive an error message stating "ModuleNotFoundError: No module named 'etk'", make sure that you opened the version of QGIS connected to your OSGeo4W installation (as QGIS could be installed twice, once as stand-alone and once as part of OSGeo4W).
 The executable of the program connected to OSGeo4W can be found in `OSGeo4W/bin/qgis-ltr-bin`.
 Always use this version of QGIS when working with Eclair.

+When creating a new database, a coordinate reference system needs to be chosen. **TODO more info here, what is it used for?**

 #### Import emissions
 **TODO decide where to store templates for users**